Research & Development

-Nine projects are currently being funded through the allocation of a portion of the AFS Corporate Member Dues in FY2012-2013:
+Nine projects are currently being funded through the allocation of a portion of the AFS Corporate Member Dues in FY2014-2015:

-- New Approaches to Clay Control in Green Sand – Phase II
+- New Technique for Measurement of Active Clay in Green Sand

-- Influence of Mn and S on the Properties of Cast Iron
+- Influence of Mn and S on the Mechanical Properties of Cast Iron

 Metalcasting Industry Funded & Monitored Research